 All of this talk about how to manage your ads and save time for fun stuff is worthless if you can’t create the ads in the first place.
 Here are some tools to help with this important task.

 Canva is a great graphic design tool for the creation of ad images.
-With its various tools, Canva allows you to create company logos, advertising flyers, social media stories, and more.
-They have a huge collection of clip art that are available to premium users.
+With its various features, Canva allows you to create company logos, advertising flyers, social media stories, and more.
+They have a huge collection of clip art available to premium users.
 You can also use the software for photo editing, and even create advertising goodies like infographics.
 Need to distribute something offline?
 Canva has a printing service, as well.

 Pricing: there are both paid and free options.
 Pay for the pro version annually for $9.95 per month.

 Sometimes, the stock photography and clip art in your other programs aren’t enough.
 When that happens, Unsplash is a great place to find every type of stock photography to use in your ad images.
-Their licenses allow commercial use, derivatives and other goodies.
-Best of all, it’s free.
+Their licenses allow commercial use, derivatives, and other goodies.
+Best of all, it’s free!
 Really.
-I was always a user of a few different stock photo sites until I standardized on using Unsplash on this blog and all of my presentations from the advice of branding guru D.P.
+I was always a user of a few different stock photo sites until I standardized by using Unsplash on this blog and all of my presentations from the advice of branding guru D.P.
 Knudten.
 I haven’t looked back.